omnidotdev/template-metarepo/README.md

 ## License

-The code in this repository is licensed under MIT, &copy; Brian Cooper and Omni LLC.
+The code in this repository is licensed under MIT, &copy; Omni LLC.
 See <a href="LICENSE.md">LICENSE.md</a> for more information.